wp-plugins/awesome-weather/readme.txt

 5. Add inline styles to your widget and set custom background colors (1.3.1)

 == Upgrade Notice ==

+= 1.4.1 =
+* New translations added.
+* Checked to be working with WordPress 3.9

 = 1.4 =